braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/ios_15.md

 ## New Notification Settings {#notification-settings}

 iOS 15 introduced new notification features to help users stay focused and avoid frequent interruptions throughout the day.
-We're excited to offer support for these new features - stay tuned for more information to be announced near iOS 15's official release!
+We're excited to offer support for these new features.
+[Learn More][3]

 ### Focus Modes {#focus-mode}